Frequently Asked Questions

 What is a Training and Development certificate and how will earning a certificate benefit me?

-The SJU Office of Human Resources provides employees with significant professional development enhancement through two Training and Development certificate programs.
+The St. John's Office of Human Resources provides employees with significant professional development enhancement through three Training and Development certificate programs.
 The programs consist of a curriculum of Core and Elective workshops that employees must complete in order to graduate.
-At a special graduation ceremony held annually, employees who have successfully completed the requirements of a certificate program are formally recognized and awarded a framed Certificate of Completion and a personalized plaque.
+At a special graduation ceremony held every two years, employees who have successfully completed the requirements of a certificate program are formally recognized and awarded a framed Certificate of Completion and a personalized plaque.

-The two program tracks include a Professional Development Certificate for staff and administrators and a Management Development Certificate for managers.
+The three program tracks include a Professional Development Certificate for staff and administrators, a Management Development Certificate for managers and a Continuing Education Certificate for any manager, administrator, or staff member who has completed the requirements of the other two certificates.
 The certificate programs support the University’s strategic goal to build an organization of strong leaders where faculty, administrators and staff are enabled, motivated and engaged.
-The programs also directly support the Development Plan component of the University’s performance management system, Partnership for Performance (PFP), by creating a clear path for professional growth for each employee.
+The programs also directly support the Development Plan component of the University’s performance management system by creating a clear path for professional growth for each employee.

 How a Certificate Program Can Benefit You:

 - Build skills and knowledge to use in your current and future jobs

 - Network with colleagues in other departments and campuses

 - Attend free courses during regular business hours

 - Receive a framed Certificate of Completion to proudly display